bparanj/crystal/electronics/book/basics/electronics-history.md

 - **Semiconductor Revolution**: Brought efficiency, miniaturization, and scalability.
 - **Digital Era**: Led to the rise of computing and communication systems.
 - **Current Trends**: Focus on sustainability, connectivity, and intelligence.

-Electronics has evolved from simple circuits to complex systems that underpin virtually all modern technology, reflecting our ability to harness and innovate with electricity.